4gatepylon/TalkToFaces/README.md

 ### Setting up Real Time Speech to Text
 TODO

+### (STReTS) Speech to text to response to text to speech Demo
+TODO.
+Make sure you have your ChatGPT key properly in the `.env`

+Make sure to run with `export $(cat .env) && python3 demo1.py --model tiny --num-conversational-steps 0`

 ## Core Capabilties
 1. Transform speech into text.
 Be able to see on a terminal or equivalent the text output in real time, or pipe it (either literally or in a library) to a user system.
 2. Be able to use OpenAI ChatGPT to respond to any sort of prompt in a conversational format.